madebycm/pkgflow/README.md

 - Copy the script to `~/.local/bin/pkgflow`
 - Add `~/.local/bin` to your PATH (if needed)
 - Make the `pkgflow` command available anywhere
+- Install a Quick Action for right-click functionality

 ### Uninstallation